94aharris/foia-buddy/README.md

 foia-buddy -i sample_data/foia-request.md -o response-1/ --verbose
 ```

-### PDF Parsing with NVIDIA Parse Nemotron
+### PDF Parsing with NVIDIA Nemotron Parse

-To demonstrate the PDF parsing capability:
+To demonstrate the enhanced PDF parsing capability with specialized document understanding:

-1. **Add PDFs** to `sample_data/pdfs/` directory
+1. **Add PDFs** to `sample_data/pdfs/` directory (including scanned documents!)
 2. **Run the processor** - it will automatically:
    - Find PDFs in the directory
    - Rank them by relevance to the FOIA request
-   - Parse them to markdown using **NVIDIA Parse Nemotron**
+   - Parse them to markdown using **NVIDIA Nemotron Parse** (specialized document parsing model)
+   - Extract text from scanned documents with OCR-like capabilities
+   - Describe visual elements (charts, graphs) in natural language
-   - Include parsed content in the final report
+   - Include parsed content with visual descriptions in the final report

 ```bash
 # Add your PDFs